ByronMayne/UnityIO/README.md

     IO.Root["Favorite Animals"].IfDirectoryExists("Dogs").IfDirectoryExists("With Four Legs").IfDirectoryExists("Who stink").Delete();
 }
 ```
  In this case only the first folder exists so the first conditional will return a NullFile class which has all the same functions but none of them have any effect.
-So that way your code will execuate only as far as it can get.
+So that way your code will execute only as far as it can get.
 You don't have to worry about null checking since the code can't break if a file is missing.
 You have the power to chain as many of these as you want.
  ``` csharp
 /// <summary>
 /// Find, Create, and Destroy